 Mike Mullins is a former entrepreneur who founded a financial-oriented software company in 1976.
-Previously, he was VP with Chase Manhattan Bank and a computer services executive with Bankers Trust Co.
-Mike founded and operated several businesses including finance, vacation retail, property management, and others.
-Currently, he serves as vice chairman of the Captiva Community Panel and was formerly a Captiva Civic Association governor.
-He sits on the board of the Ding Darling Wildlife Society that supports Sanibel's Ding Darling Wildlife Refuge.
-Recently Mike was appointed to the board of the National Wildlife Refuge Association which supports all Refuges nationwide.
-He remains active in a number of civic and philanthropic groups in SW Florida and New York City, including a long standing board membership on the Eye Bank for Sight Restoration of New York Foundation.
-Mike founded and is trustee of the Michael C. Mullins Charitable Foundation.
-Mike paid a visit to the CEPD office to educate himself on local beach-related issues prior to purchasing a home on Captiva in 1998.
-He has maintained a keen interest in beach nourishment and other CEPD activities ever since.
-He is dedicated to the preservation and enhancement of the Captiva beach and dunes systems.
-His extensive experimentation with diverse native plant species on his own dunes has made him a natural choice to encourage an ongoing island-wide vegetation program.
+Previously, he was VP at Chase Manhattan Bank and a computer services executive with Bankers Trust Company.
+He also founded and operated several businesses including finance, vacation retail, property management, and was formerly a Captiva Civic Association governor.
+Currently, Mike serves as vice chairman of the Captiva Community Panel and sits on the board of the Ding Darling Wildlife Society which supports Sanibel's Ding Darling Wildlife Refuge.
+Recently, Mike was appointed to the board of the National Wildlife Refuge Association which supports all refuges nationwide and remains an active member at a number of civic and philanthropic groups in SW Florida and New York City, which includes being a long standing board member at the Eye-Bank for Sight Restoration in New York City.
+Additionally, Mike later founded and is a trustee of the Michael C. Mullins Charitable Foundation.
+When Mike paid a visit to the CEPD office to educate himself on local beach-related issues prior to purchasing a home on Captiva in 1998, little did he know he would he would soon become dedicated to Captiva's beach nourishment and an avid supporter of other CEPD activities.
+Mike is wholeheartedly committed to preserving and enhancing the Captiva beach and dunes systems.
+His extensive experimentation with diverse native plant species which he has done on his own dunes has made Mike a natural choice to encourage the ongoing island-wide vegetation program.